The lavender salts help soothe the body and promote better sleep, while the eucalyptus salts ease aches and muscle pains.

 Adding bath soaks to your routine can help eliminate dead cells to reveal a glowing complexion.
 Bath soaks can be used as exfoliants to slough away dead skin, especially when mixed with body wash.
 Plenty of bath soaks also contain additional moisturizing ingredients like coconut oil, which is especially useful when transitioning your skincare routine after winter.

-Plain bath soaks containing no frills with solely magnesium sulfate can be purchased in a three-pound bag for around $10.
+Plain bath soaks containing no frills with solely magnesium sulfate often come in a three-pound bag for around $10.
 A five-pound bag costs about $15.

-If you prefer some aromatherapy with your bath soak, you’ll find many reliable brands with safe ingredients that can be purchased for an affordable price.
+If you prefer some aromatherapy with your bath soak, you’ll find many reliable brands with safe ingredients that can be gotten for an affordable price.
 A six-pound bag may cost less than $20.

 Moving away from drugstore brands and toward higher-end products with organic, complex infusions (essential oils, vitamin crystals that neutralize impurities), you’ll have to spend a little more.
 An eight-pound bag of this nature could cost up to $30.
 However, if you feel like pampering yourself and want a targeted remedy, this may be worth it to you.